Yoshiki1996/Facial-And-Gender-Recognition/README.md

 **Machine Learning: Facial-And-Gender-Recognition**

-This project was mediated through Michael Guerzhoy and is not to be copy and used for educational purposes which can lead to Academic Integrity.

 This project is used to recognize faces and genders from a subset of the FaceScrub dataset.
 The dataset consists of URLs of images with faces, as well as the bounding boxes of the faces.